Fusion of deterministically generated photonic graph states: Methods

 \subsubsection{Post-selection criteria}

-For the data in Extended Data \Fig \ref{fig:supplement_fusion}c, we apply two post-selection steps.
-The first step consists of restricting the absolute detection time of the photons to a predefined interval of \unit{1}{\mu\second} width (see dashed lines in Extended Data \Fig \ref{fig:supplement_fusion} panel a).
-The second post-selection condition involves the relative arrival time difference $|t_R-t_L|$ in the case of two-photon events.
-The diagonal dashed lines in Extended Data \Fig \ref{fig:supplement_fusion} b and c mark the condition $|t_R-t_L|\leq\tau_{max}=\unit{250}{\nano\second}$.
+For the data in Extended Data \Fig\ref{fig:supplement_fusion}c as well as the data presented in the main text, we apply two post-selection steps.
+The first step consists of restricting the absolute detection time of the photons to a predefined interval of \unit{1}{\mu\second} width (see dashed lines in Extended Data \Fig \ref{fig:supplement_fusion}a).
+This step applies to both single- and two-photon events.
+The second post-selection condition involves the relative arrival time difference $|t_R-t_L|$ in the case of two-photon events and therefore only applies to photons generated in the fusion process.
+The diagonal dashed lines in Extended Data \Fig \ref{fig:supplement_fusion}b and c mark the condition $|t_R-t_L|\leq\tau_{max}=\unit{250}{\nano\second}$.
 Events in which the photons are detected with a relative delay larger than $\tau_{max}$ are discarded.
-In about 80\% of experimental runs the two photon fall within the interval of $\tau_{max}$.
+In about 80\% of experimental runs the two photons fall within the interval of $\tau_{max}$.

 As stated in the main text the atom-atom Bell state fidelity ranges between $0.851(6)$ and $0.963(8)$.
 The first number refers to the scenario where no post-selection on the photon arrival time is applied.
 The second number is obtained when restricting the photon arrival times to $t_{R,L}\leq\unit{500}{\nano\second}$ and $|t_R-t_L|\leq\unit{20}{\nano\second}$.
 In this case the post-selection ratio is about 15\%.